danieltjw/django-item-optimizer/README.md

 # Inventory Optimizer

-A public library where users can share items information and generate the best item combinations based on each user own item's inventory.
+A public library where users can contribute to a shared database and create their own individualized inventory from.
+A report can then be generated to show the best item allocation strategy.

 Built using Django and deployed on 3 different cloud platforms.
 PostgreSQL (Django ORM) and optional MFA / 2FA integrations.